 In accounting, if there is any journal posted or invoice booked in the system, it should be reviewed by the accountant and ensure that the invoice is not booked earlier or from an unknown Supplier.
-While closing the books for the month, accrual should be made for invoices due but not received and prepaid should be released.
+While closing the books for the month, accrual should be made for invoices due but not received, and prepaid should be released.

-Many times the job involves estimation while making provision for any expense or revenue item, here accountant must be clear in taking the basis for estimation and should be a bit conservative in approach.
-Also at a time when unsure of an item, whether to capitalize or expense, one should follow accounting standards and other guiding notes to arrive at a rationale.
+Many times the job involves estimation while making provision for any expense or revenue item, here the accountant must be clear in taking the basis for estimation and should be a bit conservative in approach.
+Also, at a time when unsure of an item, whether to capitalize or expense, one should follow accounting standards and other guiding notes to arrive at a rationale.

 #2 – Auditing

-The audit is the one thing at which the public, banks, investors and other related parties trust that the financial statements are presenting a true and fair view.
-It is saying the auditor is a watchdog and not a bloodhound.
-With so many recent accounting scandals like Tyco, Enron, WorldCom, etc.
+The audit is the one thing at which the public, banks, investors, and other related parties trust that the financial statements are presenting a true and fair view.
+It is saying the auditor is a watchdog and not a bloodhound with so many recent accounting scandals like Tyco, Enron, WorldCom, etc.

 #3 – Certified Public Accountant

 Accountants working as CPA do so many tasks like return filing, valuation, project reporting, forensic accounting, etc. These reports are used by people to apply for loans, mortgage, credit card, cash credit, and other financial needs.
-While certifying these documents, the accountant must look at original papers, the last few years reports, other affecting factors and then only he/she should sign the reports.
+While certifying these documents, the accountant must look at original papers, the last few years reports, other affecting factors, and then only he/she should sign the reports.

 #4 – Digital Environment

-The accountant must learn how to use test data in the computer and follow it from start the start to a point where an accountant can see how it impacts the Profit & Loss and Balance Sheet.
-The digital world today is an ever-changing scape and the emerging cyber crimes and thefts pose a new set of challenges on accountants and need them to be prepared and responsible for challenges thrown at them.
+The accountant must learn how to use test data in the computer and follow it from the start the start to a point where an accountant can see how it impacts the Profit & Loss and Balance Sheet.
+The digital world today is an ever-changing scape, and the emerging cyber crimes and thefts pose a new set of challenges on accountants and need them to be prepared and responsible for challenges thrown at them.

 #5 – Moral Responsibility

-They should never indulge in any malpractice, file any false report, submit any unreasonable project report or involve in any systematic financial fraud.
-As an accountant, many a time they have to use their judgment and it should be free from any bias must never be influenced by any higher authority or any person.
+They should never indulge in any malpractice, file any false report, submit any unreasonable project report, or involve in any systematic financial fraud.
+As an accountant, many a time they have to use their judgment, and it should be free from any bias must never be influenced by any higher authority or any person.
 The accountant must always work ethically and with the highest degree of professionalism and must never let down the accounting profession by using any unethical or illegal means while performing their duties.